 This is a collection of thoughts relating most often to historical costume: the articles of clothing people used to dress themselves in the past.
-This is a space to consider the construction, use, and history of clothes.
-In addition, I will sometimes adventure into sewing modern garments and other projects.
+Occasionally I will adventure into sewing modern garments and other projects, as well.
 I encourage you to join me in sharing your thoughts, inspirations, and resources.

 A little more

 I possess a strong interest and foundation in history: costume history, social history, and material history.
-In addition, I have an unusual aptitude for creativity, which has been a consistent catalyst for my imagination.
-I often combine the varied facets of my background and activities and am able to create, study, and wear historical clothing.
+I also have an unusual aptitude for creativity which has always been a catalyst for my imagination.
+I often combine the varied facets of my background and am able to create, study, and wear historical clothing (often, though not always, with The Commonwealth Vintage Dancers, a 501c(3) organization that I am a performing member of).
 This unique multi-faceted knowledge brings me personal joy and provides a refreshing perspective in the construction of both modern and historical clothing and costumes.
-There is much to be learned when the three avenues of researching, making and wearing intersect!
+There is much to be learned when the three avenues of researching, making, and wearing intersect!

 ‘Undressing History: Active Pursuits, Women’s Sportswear c.
 1900‘: a historical clothing presentation at the Newport Historical Society.

 Providence NBC 10 Coffee Break (:55-6:54): an interview that takes a look at some of the garments that were a part of the Undressing History presentation at the Newport Historical Society.

 ‘Why Not Skate Like It’s 1895?‘: an interview on WBUR’s Here & Now also looking at women’s sportswear c.
 1900.